The 9th Annual Private Equity US Spring Forum is the leading East Coast investor-centric meeting for LPs investing in private markets.

 Daniel D’Aniello, Co-Founder & Chairman Emeritus, The Carlyle Group

-Mr. D’Aniello is Co-Founder, Chairman Emeritus and member of the Executive Committee and Board of Directors of The Carlyle Group.
+Mr. D’Aniello is Co-Founder, Chairman Emeritus and member of the Executive Committee of the Board of Directors of The Carlyle Group.
 Mr. D’Aniello is based in Washington, DC.
 Prior to forming Carlyle in 1987, Mr. D'Aniello was a Vice President for Finance and Development at Marriott Corporation where he was responsible for valuation of all major mergers, acquisition, divestitures, debt and equity offerings, and project financings.
 Before joining Marriott, Mr. D’Aniello was a financial officer at PepsiCo, Inc. and Trans World Airlines.
 He is a magna cum laude graduate of Syracuse University, where he was a member of Beta Gamma Sigma, and a graduate of Harvard Business School, where he was a Teagle Foundation Fellow.

 Mitch Truwit, Co-Chief Executive Officer, Apax Partners